joaojosers/joaojosers/README.md

 - 👯 I’m looking to collaborate on web development and data analysis
 - 📫 How to reach me: joaojoserodeso@gmail.com
+- 📫 You may also reach me: linkedin.com/in/joao-jose-sousa-developer

 * Stacks